-Pre: CHEM 2052, PHYS 2052 (or PHYS 2032), and MATH 2214 or higher except MATH 3301/MATH 3326.
+Pre: CHEM 2052, PHYS 2052 (or PHYS 2032), and MATH 2214 or higher except MATH 2326 or MATH 3301.

-CHEM 3030 (3) Organic Chemistry I
+Organic Chemistry I

 The first semester of organic chemistry for students majoring in the natural sciences.
 Includes nomenclature structure, stereochemistry, and reaction mechanisms of carbon compounds such as alkanes, alkenes, dienes, and cyclic aliphatic hydrocarbons.